alecokas/alecokas.github.io/_posts/2020-03-09-tools-for-ethical-machine-learning-development.markdown

 ---

 <div style="text-align: justify">
-Making use of simple tools to reinforce the importance of ethical development in machine learning can go a long way to ensuring that our solutions meet a standard of fairness and are ethically sound.
+Making use of simple tools to reinforce the importance of ethical development in machine learning can go a long way to ensuring that our solutions meet a standard of fairness and are morally sound.
 This is particularly important when operating under time constraints or when putting forward a new explorative project.
 In this post, I'm going to (very briefly) advocate two simple ideas for assisting a more ethically conscious workflow: <em>ethics checklists</em> and <em>model audits</em>.
 </div>
 <br/>